avasay/avasay.github.io/_posts/2019-10-30-Get-Random-Item-From-Csharp-List.markdown

 tags: List Random
 ---

-# Get random element from a C# List

 This demo briefly and quickly explains how to get random element from a C# list.
 This example is a ASP.NET console program.

 Let's say that we have a list of strings initialized with 3 strings.